This is a re-post from a coffee blog I like (especially because they featured one of my Coffee Socks!). Thanks to Michael Allen Smith and his site I Need Coffee.

 Sales of coffee socks is pretty consistent (I sell about 4 or 5 per week).
 This is really just a small side hobby for me and could even be considered a service to those finding it hard to buy a coffee sock (like I did after I returned from living in Timor-Leste).

-So I have updated the date on the bottom of my website to 2016 and I now even have a recent blog post!!
+So I have updated the date on the bottom of my website and I now even have a recent blog post!!

 ### This is a re-post from a coffee blog I like (especially because they featured one of my Coffee Socks!).
 Thanks to Michael Allen Smith and his site I Need Coffee.